Overview

 It depends, some devices only allow one VPN to be operational at any given time.
 We recommend removing/uninstalling any other VPNs from your device first, before you attempt to log in and connect to our network.

-I still can't connect to the VPN, what do I do?
+I still can’t connect to the VPN, what should I do?

 Sometimes system upgrades can cause files to become corrupt or missing.
 If all else fails after trying the troubleshooting steps above, try uninstalling and reinstalling the application from our website.
 See our support article for more information.